AdamVanHoewijk/Exploring-Supervision-Levels-for-Patent-Classification/README.md

 Adam van Hoewijk &amp; Henrik Holmströms masters thesis on patent classification using differnt supervision levels for patent classification

 # Method
 The method utilizing MixText, LOTClass, and BERT for patents to run.
-To run go through the notebooks starting with 01,01..11,12...21,22...
+To run unzip MixText and LOTClass and go through the notebooks starting with 01,01..11,12...21,22...

 For further information on MixText, LOTClass and BERT for Patent go to: